-These types of attacks are when hackers attempt to log into an account or network by using common passwords or words found in the dictionary.
-Attackers will start with common passwords such as “Password” or “123455”.
-They will then move on to general dictionary words like “love1”, “Dog123”, “welcome”.
+These attacks are when hackers attempt to log into an account or network by using common passwords or words found in the dictionary.
+Attackers will start with passwords such as “Password” or “123456”.
+They will then move on to dictionary words like “love1”, “Dog123”, “welcome”.
 Dictionary attacks are probably the most common.

-The attacker with flood the password box with these hacks to attempt to gain access, sometimes by logging thousands of attempts a minute.
+The attacker will flood the password box with these hacks to attempt to gain access, sometimes by logging thousands of attempts a minute.

-Once a hacker has one password, they will run a script which allows them to try the email and password combination across a list of the most popular websites in order to find more sensitive information.
-So, that means you need to use good passwords for every account.
+Once a hacker has one password, they will assign it to your email account.
+They will run a script which allows them to try the email and password combination across the most popular websites to find more sensitive information.
+So, that means you need to use different, strong passwords for every account.

 10 Top Tips for Strong Passwords